deikdesign/css-linter/README.md

 ## Ruby-Capstone-Project - CSS Linter
-This is a project to build a css linter
+This is a project to build a CSS linter

 ## Built With
 * Ruby